shakhmin/App-Growth-Engine-iOS-SDK/README.md

 sharing via Hookąs device discovery platform without the need to add or implement any middleware solutions to your current environment.

+# Create an account and a key for your app

 To use the SDK, you first need to register an account and create an application.

 <h3><center><a href="http://addressbook.ringfulhealth.com:8081/addressbook/register.jsp">Register</a></center></h3>

+# Install the SDK

+To install the SDK, copy all files under AppGrowthEngine/SDKClasses to your XCode project.
+You should also copy over the SBJson library files if your application does not already have them (e.g., if you use the Facebook iOS SDK, you would already have SBJson).

+In addition, you need to add the following two iOS SDK frameworks to your project as dependencies:

+* AddressBook.framework
+* MessageUI.framework

+# Use the SDK

 Once you have created an application, you can start the SDK in your application delegate with the secret.
 You can also stop the SDK when you exit the